Copay? Coinsurance? What’s the difference? Insurance terms can be real headscratchers.

 Why does it matter?

-Overall, your co-pay and co-insurance are likely very different.
-The best course of action when choosing a new insurance plan is to educate yourself on the differences, and make an informed decision so you're aware of what you'll owe when you visit the doctor.
+Overall, your copay and coinsurance are likely very different.
+The best course of action when choosing a new insurance plan is to educate yourself on the differences and make an informed decision, so you're aware of what you'll owe when you seek out healthcare.

 Browse these articles to learn more about insurance benefits and other ways to pay for mental healthcare.

 - What You Should Know About Your Insurance’s Mental Health Benefits

 - Employee Assistance Program (EAP): What it is and why you should care